bortch/Revealable/readme.md

 IV: 0xe92f5949babb53eb160f01da9321a6e7744a28f4795f38cb5bba1b6b73e1acbe
 Secret to cipher:
 4062,55174,23769,24456,46791,7236,39972,51902,58541,17820
-Ciphered secret:
+Ciphered value:
 766,10105,58665,13202,65495,53002,10655,64327,31668,28695

-The secret data has been written into ./output:
+The ciphering data has been written into ./output:

         demo_ciphered.txt will contains your ciphered data
         demo.key will contains the key to use to reveal the ciphered data